TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Effectiveness of Test Case Generation (RQ1)

-\subsubsection{\bf Stratification based on repository size}
+\subsection{Stratification based on Repository Size}

 We aim to study how {\tool} covers the source code in the repositories with different sizes in comparison with the baselines.
-To this end, we partition the dataset into three groups according to the number of lines of code in each file: Low-\#lines (\(0{-}150\) lines), Mid-\#lines (\(150{-}500\) lines), and High-\#lines (\(500{-}1100\) lines).
-This enables us to examine how coverage performance scales with project size, which is crucial for understanding the generalizability of the approaches.
+To this end, we partition the dataset into three groups according to the number of lines of code in each file: Low-\#lines (\(0{-}150\) lines), Mid-\#lines (\(150{-}500\)), and High-\#lines (\(500{-}1,100\)).
+The total LOCs in each group are non-trivial: Low (18,126), Mid (27,187), and High (10,209).
+This allows us to examine how models' performance scales with project size, which is crucial for understanding generalizability.